Topics on this page

 How to ask the court to change your child support order

-A parent cannot avoid his or her child support obligation by not making enough money on purpose.
-This is called “voluntary impoverishment.”
-The parent’s conscious choice to have inadequate resources (not enough money) does not have to be about avoiding child support – it can be for other reasons.
-If the court finds a parent owing child support has “voluntarily impoverished” himself or herself, the court may “impute income” to the parent.
+A parent cannot avoid child support obligations by not making enough money on purpose.
+This is called voluntary impoverishment, which is the parent’s free and conscious choice, not compelled by factors beyond the parent's control, to be without adequate resources (not enough money).
+If the court finds a parent owing child support has “voluntarily impoverished” themselves, the court may “impute income” to the parent.
 This means that the court will act as if the parent has an income when determining the child support payment.

 Parents in jail or prison

 The law on this issue has changed, beginning on October 1, 2012.
 The new law will only apply to people who are sentenced on or after October 1, 2012.

 If you were sentenced before that time, please see the section below, entitled “The state of the law before October 1, 2012.”